smaht-dac/submitr/docs/source/installation_prerequisites.rst

    There are of course other features provided by ``pyenv`` (e.g. setting up to use a particular Python version whenever you're in a particular directory).
 For more information, this page provides a pretty good tutorial:
-   `Installing Python and Pyenv on MacOS for Beginners <https://londonappdeveloper.com/installing-python-on-macos-using-pyenv/>`_.
+   :toplink:`Installing Python and Pyenv on MacOS for Beginners <https://londonappdeveloper.com/installing-python-on-macos-using-pyenv/>`.